DenisCercasin/RentTracker/README.md

 ---

 ## Demo User for Testing
-The registration flow in RentTracker requires a working SendGrid API key to send confirmation emails.
+The registration flow in Rent Tracker requires a working SendGrid API key to send confirmation emails.
 However, if you want to try out the app without setting up SendGrid, you can use a predefined test account.

 ### Insert Sample Data